Rachel2308/from-field-to-frame/README.md

 * Katharine Allison, who has written the original content for the site
 * The slack community for help and support when things got tough

-Bugs

-Burger Menu jumped when clicked

-Fix

-Bootstrap spacing classes were causing the margins to change when the burger menu was open

-Sort function in Blogs home page caused account dropdown to show

-Fix

-FOund missing container-fluid div, problem solved once opening div added

-Contact and More info links on furniture pages - link only on margin on the first card

-Fix

-???